 - In transmission-reduction areas, facility-level and community-based reporting units send their reports to higher levels on a monthly basis.
-Reports of unusual increases of cases are to be submitted immediately by phone, followed by paper reports. - In elimination areas, a case-based surveillance and response system is to be rolled out, and reporting units are required to notify higher levels of any confirmed malaria cases by phone or email within 24 hours.
-The township focal points together with VBDC staff are to conduct case investigations, and, if appropriate, focus investigations and response within seven days of notification. - The vision is to integrate the current Malaria Information System into a District Health Information Software 2 (DHIS2) system for HIV, TB and Malaria over the next several years.
+Reports of unusual increases of cases are submitted immediately by phone, followed by paper reports. - In elimination areas, a case-based surveillance and response system is rolled out, and reporting units are required to notify higher levels of any confirmed malaria cases by phone or email within 24 hours.
+The township focal points together with VBDC staff conduct case investigations, and, if appropriate, focus investigations and response within seven days of notification. - The vision is to integrate the current Malaria Information System into a District Health Information Software 2 system for HIV, TB and Malaria over the next several years.

-Despite significant investment in health information systems by the Global Fund, and with WHO support, Burma still does not have a complete and interoperable malaria information system to ensure seamless data management.
+Despite significant investment in health information systems by the Global Fund, and with World Health Organization (WHO) support, Burma still does not have a complete and interoperable malaria information system to ensure seamless data management.